 We were God’s idea, and we are His creation.
 His relationship with us didn’t end once He breathed life into Adam.
 When Adam blew it in the garden, God pursued him (Genesis 3:8, 9).
 When Israel turned on God again…and again…and again, God pursued them (Isaiah 44:21, 22).
 And when we fail God…again…and again…and again, He doesn’t give up on us.
 We were created for Him…to have a relationship with Him.

 “Those who are led by the Spirit of God are the children of God.”
 (Romans 8:14).

 Now that I’m a parent, I understand more clearly parental love.
 Just this morning one of my children claimed they felt “no one loved them.”
 Not because they were abused and mistreated.
 Simply because I was hurrying them along at a pace they did not want to go.
 Did my love for them change in that moment?
 No. They felt unloved because of an emotional response to their circumstances.
 But my love remained unwavering.

-Just as we cannot base our belief of God's goodness on our present situation, we cannot base our belief of God's love for us on our present emotions.
+We cannot base our belief of God’s goodness on our present situation, and we cannot base our belief of God’s love for us on our present emotions.
 Our circumstances may change.
 Our emotions will change.
-But God's love for us will never change.
+But God’s love for us unchanging.